Skip to main content

 Module description

-• introduce two key areas of study within individual differences - personality and abnormal psychology - highlighting the main methods and debates in each
+In this module we introduce two key areas of study within individual differences and highlight the main methods and debates in each:

 • Theories of personality